doteco/www/README.md

 For developers, please follow the [local set up instructions below](#local-setup).

-For everyone else, the easiest way to make changes directly through the Github UI.
+For everyone else, the easiest way to make changes directly through the [Github UI](https://github.com/doteco/www).

 ### Making Changes through the Github UI

 Simple updates to the website can be made directly through the [Github.com user interface](https://github.com/doteco/www).
 If you know the file that you want to edit, you can edit it by clicking the pencil icon in the file header bar.
 If you don't know the file that you are looking for but know the text to update, you can use the search bar in the page header to find the file you want.

-Typically, you will be editing either HTML files (with a .html extension) or Markdown files (with a .md extension).
+Typically, you will be editing either HTML files (with a `.html` extension) or Markdown files (with a `.md` extension).
 If you find the need to edit a file with a different extension, please check with a developer.

 ### Markdown

 Markdown is a simple markup language that can be used to provide some basic style and structure to a webpage.
 To see examples of how use Markdown, check out this [MarkdownIT Demo](https://markdown-it.github.io/).
 Markdown files (like this one) will render using the applied styles and structure directly in the Github interface.

+## Deploying Changes

+Deploying the website is taken care of by [TravisCI](https://travis-ci.org/doteco/www).
+Every time a change is committed it will be automatically deployed to the test site: [test.home.eco](https://test.home.eco).

+**Please make sure that sure that you verify your changes on [test.home.eco](https://test.home.eco) after committing your changes.**

+By default, all commits are made to the *master* branch.
+To promote changes to the production site [www.home.eco](https://www.home.eco), the *master* branch will need to be merged with the *production* branch.
+To do this, please follow these instructions:

+1. From the [main screen](https://github.com/doteco/www), click on the **New Pull Request** button
+2. In the **base:** dropdown, choose _production_
+3. Review the changes that will be deployed by scrolling down the page.
+Make sure that it includes your changes and any other changes that you have verified on [test.home.eco](https://test.home.eco).
+4. Enter a comment for your commit and then
+5. Click on the **Merge pull request** button.
+6. Click on the **Confirm merge** button.
+7. Once your changes have been deployed by TravisCI to the production site, check out [www.home.eco](https://test.home.eco) to verify that they have been deployed successfully.

+## Developer Instructions

+<a name="local-setup"></a>
-## Local Setup [local-setup]
+### Local Setup

 1. For OSX, install [Homebrew](http://brew.sh/)
 2. Install [git](https://git-scm.com/downloads) `brew install git` (or use the GitHub Desktop client)